 With some assistance from the Dexi support team, I learned about the process of improving the speed of the data extraction process.
 Since extractor robots load all the resources needed for serving a particular web page, one can block some of these requests without preventing the robot from extracting target data.
 You can, for example, block images, even if you’re going to extract them (links or actual files).

 The Dexi WYSIWYG extractor editor makes adding network filters easy via the Network tab.
-When a robot is opened in an Editor mode you can switch to the Network tab to find a list of all the requests that have been sent to the server:
+When a robot is opened in an Editor mode you can switch to the Network tab to find a list of all the requests that have been sent to the server.

 You may notice that some images are being served from a CDN.
 Thus why not to block these requests to save some bandwidth and speed up the process?
-You can do that by adding a new filter on the left side of the Network tab as highlighted in the following screenshot:
+You can do that by adding a new filter on the left side of the Network tab

 The blocking is a smart way to make an Extractor robot reduce bandwidth consumption.